mihirchronicles/mihirchronicles.github.io/content/notes/unpacking-prioritization.md

 Prioritization is the single most challenging responsibility of an organization.
 Sustaining a competitive advantage requires a continuous series of intentional choices; a lack of intentionality in these moments inevitably weakens an organization's long-term durable advantage.

 In complex organizations, we try to make the path of prioritization look clean, predictable, and symmetrical.
 We treat “prioritization” as a suitcase word.
-We pack everything into it—strategy, resource allocation, politics, and scheduling—and then wonder why the zipper bursts.
+We pack everything into it-strategy, resource allocation, politics, and scheduling-and then wonder why the zipper bursts.
 When an organization tries to optimize for everything, it fails to prioritize anything.

 As Michael Porter argued in *Competitive Strategy*, true strategy is not about doing more; it is about choosing what *not* to do.
 It is about divergence.

-The fundamental truth is—prioritization is hard.
+The fundamental truth is-prioritization is hard.
 Determining priorities is challenging, as the optimal approach is typically contingent upon the specific nature of the organizational complexity encountered.

 However, the fundamental truth remains: prioritization is hard.
-It is a constant negotiation between competing tensions—autonomy vs efficiency, high-leverage work vs constant optimization, and stakeholder buy-in vs execution speed.
+It is a constant negotiation between competing tensions-autonomy vs efficiency, high-leverage work vs constant optimization, and stakeholder buy-in vs execution speed.
 To navigate this complexity, we must look at the architecture of our decisions.

 Organizations typically navigate decisions using two variables: the amount of friction allowed (*Discord*) and the constraints on time (*Deadline*).
 The combination of these variables creates three distinct environments: